-The winner of the makeover
+The Winner of the Online Style Makeover

 First Pamela made a color analysis to determine Di’s color family.
 Pamela gave Di a full explanation as to how and why to use her colors work with her natural coloring.
 You can read more about the results of the color analysis and how it works at the link.
 Then I worked with Di on her style makeover.

 Of course, it would be great to show more photos of her style makeover.
 However, for the benefit of the balance of readers’ interest to get something out of this report about Di’s makeover, I decided to point out and explain what doesn’t work for her pear-shaped petite body – many of my readers are pear-shaped and/or petite.
 In case you missed the post about the giveaway, please note that Di wasn’t supposed to buy the clothes, but just try them on.
 Thus, the “makeover” photos can’t be “perfect.”
 Being a petite she always has to have pants and sleeves shortened.
+Capris work best on tall women with long legs.
+More on styling capris at the link.

 After Pamela’s color analysis, I analyzed Di’s primary and secondary style types.
 You can determine your own primary style type by taking my free style analysis quiz at this link.

-Elements of Casual style
+Key Elements of Casual Style

 Casual women’s wardrobe essentials are straight or boot-cut jeans, cargo pants from parachute like rain repellent fabric often with zippers at knee height to turn them into Bermudas, Bermuda shorts, T-shirts, wool sweaters, shirts in small floral or paisley prints, with stripes or plaid pattern or solid, often muted colors.
 A hoodie sweater with or without zipper in the front, wind breaker jackets in solid color, anoraks and parkas, straight down jacket with or without hood are key in outerwear.
 Ducks, hiking boots, Birkenstock sandals, and sneakers are favorite footwear.
 Beanies, pom-pom hats are winter favorites; a baseball cap in summer.
 Sunglasses are aviator or biker style.
 In cold climate regions, polar fleece is a favorite fabric.
 Thermal underwear shirts are worn instead of button-down shirts.
 Favorite hair-styles are pixies, or a pony tail that sticks out thru the adjustment part of the baseball cap in summer.
 Makeup is minimal, if at all.
 A backpack often replaces the favorite casual bag, the messenger bag.
 Jute or Ikea bags are a go-to for grocery shopping.
 The wallet is carried in the back pocket of the pants or jeans, as is the cell phone.